Secure council tenancies

 A secure tenancy is usually a lifetime tenancy.

 The council may offer you a fixed term tenancy called a flexible tenancy.
-This is a type of secure tenancy that lasts for a specified period.
+This is a type of secure tenancy that lasts for a fixed term.

 Many councils provide a tenant's handbook.
-This should explain all you need to know about your tenancy.
+This has more information about your tenancy.

 Rent and rent increases